alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 Think about this for a second.
 Someone high up in the government decided to give a propaganda number, instead of a real one.
 That filtered all the way down the bureaucracy, down to the people figuring out how to borrow a robot from the West.
-That one lie, from someone who didn't care about accuracy, ended up wasting the time of the negotiators, of the robot constructors from West Germany, of the technicians who operated it - all of it, a waste.
+That one lie, from someone who cared more about reputation than accuracy, wasted the time of the negotiators, of the robot constructors from West Germany, of the technicians who operated it - all of it, gone.

 I cannot think of a better argument for why you should care who your boss is, and who your elected officials are.
 If technology is a multiplier of both good and bad, then power is too.
-What does it say when [both Republican and Democrat governors decided to hide details of PPE and test shipments from the federal government](https://thehill.com/homenews/state-watch/495519-maryland-governor-says-coronavirus-tests-acquired-from-south-korea-under), to avoid confiscation?
+What does it say when [both Republican and Democrat governors hid flight details of testing and PPE shipments from the federal government](https://thehill.com/homenews/state-watch/495519-maryland-governor-says-coronavirus-tests-acquired-from-south-korea-under), to avoid confiscation?
 It's just absurd.

-The central theme of the Chernobyl mini-series is truth, and the lies surrounding it.
+The central theme of the *Chernobyl* mini-series is truth, and the lies surrounding it.
 This was why the showrunners tried to stay historically accurate.
 They thought it would be cheap to send a message about truth that was wrapped in artistic lies, and reality was dramatic enough.
 When the inevitable COVID-19 documentaries arrive,